talla-ui/talla-ui/docs/content/en/docs/topics/logging-i18n/internationalization.md

 ### Storing dialog messages

 Alert and confirmation dialogs are often shown from event handlers, in activities or composite view classes.
-You can pass the result of `strf()` directly to the {@link GlobalContext.showAlertDialogAsync showAlertDialogAsync()} and {@link GlobalContext.showConfirmDialogAsync showConfirmDialogAsync()} methods, but you can also prepare dialog messages — including several messages and button text — as a separate {@link MessageDialogOptions} object.
+You can pass the result of `strf()` directly to the {@link AppContext.showAlertDialogAsync showAlertDialogAsync()} and {@link AppContext.showConfirmDialogAsync showConfirmDialogAsync()} methods, but you can also prepare dialog messages — including several messages and button text — as a separate {@link MessageDialogOptions} object.

 - {@link MessageDialogOptions}